 It is driven by foreseeability.

-Professional control ensures intervention is deliberate, correctly timed, and defensible if questioned — addressing exposure without introducing additional responsibility.
+Professional control ensures intervention is deliberate, correctly timed, and defensible if questioned — this reduces the risk of cross-site contamination therefore mitigating any legal risks and any risks to horses and livestock.

 Ragwort control is usually required when: